 If you’d like to become more familiar with programming, Princeton University’s Computer Science: Programming with a Purpose course will introduce you to many programming fundamentals and key computer science concepts.

-Especially in the early days of your computer science degree, it may feel like there’s a lot to tackle and little time to do so.
+Especially in the early days of your computer science degree, it may feel like you have a lot to tackle.
 Get specific and create a schedule or routine to help you block off your time for your different responsibilities.
 Make sure you include time for classes, homework, programming practice, social activities, and rest.
 Check out these other eleven study habits worth developing.

-Programming involves looking at code—a lot of code—and catching minute errors buried deep within a long lines of it.
-Improve your attention to detail (a key skill for a career in computer science) by improving your focus.
+Programming involves looking at code and catching minute errors buried deep within long lines of it.
+By improving your focus, you can improve your attention to detail (a key skill for a career in computer science).
 Use external tools, like lists, to stay organized and on task.
 Or look for games, like chess or Sudoku, to hone your focus.
-Programs like Lumosity and Elevate also offer a number of digital games designed to improve focus.
+Programs like Lumosity and Elevate also offer several digital games designed to improve focus.

-There will be times when the subject matter you’re learning may seem confusing or difficult.
-You don’t have to go it alone.
-Research whether there are tutoring resources you can take advantage of, partner with a classmate or form a study group, or connect with your professor or instructor during office hours to review tricky concepts.
+Remember that you don’t have to go it alone when learning new subject matter.
+Research whether you can access tutoring resources, partner with a classmate, form a study group, or connect with your professor or instructor during office hours to review tricky concepts.
 Asking questions along the way can make a big difference while also helping you network with your peers and faculty members.

-Studying computer science can be demanding, but earning your bachelor’s degree in computer science has rewards—both personal and professional.
+Studying computer science can be demanding, but earning your bachelor’s degree in computer science has personal and professional rewards.

-Beyond the core education you should receive as part of your computer science bachelor’s degree, you may also develop important workplace and technical skills to apply your career.
-The biggest skills those working in computer science use are [2]:
+Beyond the core education you should receive as part of your computer science bachelor’s degree, you may also develop important workplace and technical skills to apply to your career.
+Some of the biggest skills those working in computer science use are [2]:

 Reading comprehension